Print Your Money: Cash-Like Experiences with Digital Money: Preferences for Digital Money and Cash

+Other than cash's dominance in the cash-only cases above, reasons supporting cash-preferred scenarios where people are prone to use cash, even when digital payment is available, are presented in many works.
 Financially speaking, payment and transaction via cash rarely incur additional service fees, which digital payment likely does.
 Traveling abroad and cross-border transaction fees are always excessively high and will hardly make economic sense to the budget~\cite{Lehdonvirta2009TransactionCosts}.
 Therefore, people may prefer to use cash in such scenarios.
 Also, in terms of financial control, as elaborated by Joseph at al.~\cite{ratan2010finance} that cash, checks, and coupons will assist people in tracking and controlling their personal finance efficiently~\cite{Moneytalk2014Finance}.

-Another remarkable attribute of cash, comparing with digital payment, is that cash is tangible~\cite{o2017working} and socially symbolic~\cite{wu2017redpacket}, which entices people to preferably choose cash under memorial circumstances~\cite{kumar2011times,ferreira2014building,vines2012cheque}.
-Firstly, the tangibility of cash can serve as a visual aid in some routine workflow~\cite{o2017working}, such as bus ticket buying, which has been chosen and inherited by relevant working people until now.
-Moreover, such tangibility is seen to improve both payer's and payee's perceived security during transactions, unlike digital payment only involves a virtual process ~\cite{pal2018digital}.
-Secondly, cash can be credited with additional social value, which are widely appreciated by society.
-Ferria et al. ~\cite{ferreira2014building,Ferreira2017Spending,Ferreira2019SocialConsideration} have elaborated the role of cash in unifying and harmonizing social clusters by rendering necessary interactions among communities.
-Wu~\cite{wu2017redpacket} and Arnado~\cite{Arnado2012HiddenIA} have exemplified Filipino's case in festivals and occasions and further amplified Ferria's point that sociability of cash is preferred as it could serve as a social symbol, restoring and binding cultural community which is superior to its original payment functionality.
+Another remarkable attribute of cash, compared with digital payment, is that cash is tangible~\cite{o2017working} and socially symbolic~\cite{wu2017redpacket}, enticing people to choose cash under memorial circumstances~\cite{kumar2011times,ferreira2014building,vines2012cheque}.
+Firstly, the tangibility of cash can serve as a visual aid in some routine workflow~\cite{o2017working}, such as bus ticket buying, which has been chosen and inherited by relevant staff until now.
+Moreover, such tangibility is seen to improve both payer's and the payee's perceived security during transactions~\cite{pal2018digital}.
+Secondly, cash can be credited with additional social implications, which are widely appreciated by society.
+For instance, Ferria et al. ~\cite{ferreira2014building,Ferreira2017Spending,Ferreira2019SocialConsideration} have elaborated the role of cash in unifying and harmonizing social clusters by rendering necessary interactions among communities.